-As for the ’51 Show Boat, the version in the WB box set, besides the Technicolor, a visual plus is the gorgeous Ava Gardner as Magnolia.
+As for the ’51 Show Boat, the version in the WB box set, besides the Technicolor, a visual plus is the gorgeous Ava Gardner as Julie LaVerne.
 Annette Warren dubbed her singing voice, which Gardner lip-sings perfectly.
-As for Julie, some viewers may find Warren’s voice more pleasing than Kathryn Grayson’s.
+As for Magnolia, some viewers may find Warren’s voice more pleasing than Kathryn Grayson’s.
 She was an opera-trained coloratura, and the high, thin notes may be a bit off-putting to some listeners.

 All is forgiven, however, in the rich baritone voice of the lusty, six-foot, four-inch Howard Keel, truly one of the wonders of the Hollywood musicals of the ’50s, and Grayson’s co-star in two other such films.
 As Gaylord Ravenal, he gives the impression that it doesn’t matter which girl he gets in the end as long as he can sing to her.
 Allan Jones’ voices seems anemic and undernourished in comparison.